jaredly/j2/Roadmap.md

+- [ ] get highlighting working in the editor!
+- [ ] then get .typetest files going in the UI

 - [x] so there's something ... that I need to change about writing & loading aliases

-- [ ] "recursive bound, own tvar" isn't working
-	ohhhhhhhhhhhhhh ok so I see.
-	getBound is not working
-	we need to:
+- [x] "recursive bound, own tvar" isn't working ohhhhhhhhhhhhhh ok so I see. getBound is not working we need to: